 - Tripod for self timer pictures.
 Essential for taking shots independently or if you have unsteady hands.

 - Pixlr (my editing software of choice.)
 It is pretty much the same as Photoshop and is free.
-I strongly recommend taking a couple on one-to-one lessons in photo editing if you want to get good at it.
-Just two hours of training with a professional editor taught me all I needed to know for the work I do.
+I strongly recommend taking a couple on one-to-one lessons in photo editing if you want a workable understanding.

 - On Writing - Stephen King.
 I found an abandoned copy of this in the street a few months ago and am super grateful to whoever left it there.
 This book is a masterclass in writing well by the best-selling author ever.
 His advice is simple, useful and not at all pretentious.
 Here's one of my favourite extracts; 'Writing isn't about making money, getting famous, getting dates, getting laid, or making friends.
 It's about enriching the lives of who will read your work, and enriching your own life.
 It's about getting up, getting well and getting over.
 Getting happy, okay?
 Getting happy.'

 Shop Class As Soulcraft: An Inquiry Into the Value of Work - Matthew B. Crawford.
 This may be one of the most important books I've read this year (and the perfect complement to Zen & The Art Of Motorbike Maintenance which I also read in December.)
 The author is both a philosopher and a mechanic and manages to merge together the two very different disciplines.
 It's a book about work - why we do it, how we derive meaning from it, the contrast between mental and manual work, and the psychological value of getting your hands dirty.